The Guide

 • A small private bilingual school in the 16th arrondissement, founded around 2010 and built specifically around children identified as gifted or atypical, including dyslexia, ADHD and motor differences.
 Class sizes capped around twenty.

 • Public review pool is shallow.
-Most surfacing material sits on the school's own testimonies page or aggregator listings, where parents repeat a small set of points: small classes, attentive teachers, ability to take in children who have struggled in larger French private settings.
+Most surfacing material sits on the school's own testimonies page or listings, where parents repeat a small set of points: small classes, attentive teachers, ability to take in children who have struggled in larger French private settings.